VanessaAoki/Ruby-Capstone/README.md

 </p>

 # Ruby-Capstone
-This is my solo capstone project for the Microverse's Ruby module.

-This is a web-scrapper created to help you to get articles from [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
+This is a web-scrapper created with Ruby to help you to get articles from [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) directly from your terminal.

 ![screenshot](/images/screenshot.png)
 ![example](/images/example.png)